commercelayer/commercelayer-docs-resources/customer_subscriptions/object.md

 # The customer subscription object

-A customer subscription object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/customer_subscriptions endpoint</b>.
+A customer subscription object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/customer_subscriptions` endpoint.

 ## Fields